lukechn99/github-quickstart/4061/threads.md

 manage buffer
 When one activity blocks, like the user stops typing, the processor could move onto save the doc
 Each *activity* should have a different *thread*

+### Example: A Web Server
+assuming they use dispatcher() and worker() which are both different activities that need to be done.
+Dispatcher finds web pages to send and the worker returns a page, then they also need to communicate in between them.
+Threads share buffer, cache, globals, heaps, but not stack

+### Drawbacks
+No isolation of failures, threads can be switched without warning based on a system timer, this could interrupt things.